mbercx/python-copier/docs/developer.md

 !!!
 Info

-    Just to clarify: this guide is for developers of the `copier` template, not AiiDA plugin package developers.
+    Just to clarify: this guide is for developers of the `copier` template, not Python package developers.

 This template package uses several [Hatch environments](https://hatch.pypa.io/latest/environment/) to execute developer tasks or "scripts".
 To see the environments and their corresponding scripts, run: